intergalacticspacehighway/react-native-android-bottomsheet/README.md

 </BottomSheet>;
 ```

 - BottomSheet has no background by default.
-So, setting `backgroundColor` on view is important.
+So, setting `backgroundColor` on View is important.

 ### BottomSheet with ScrollView